 This is life.

 “Aren’t you scared to walk around alone?” a Canadian woman asked me in—of all places!—Porto Morelos.
 Nope, I’m not.
 Mexico feels rather safe.
-There are bad people everywhere but I feel okay here and I have no problem taking Mark with me at the market.
+There are bad people everywhere but I feel okay here and I have no problem taking Mark with me to the market.
 It’s chaotic but it’s not dangerous.
-On a side note, it probably helps that I am a good feet taller than the average Mexican (man or woman)!
-Sure, when I am by myself, I sometime hear “amor, amor!” and other catcalls.
-But they are rather harmless and I don’t slow or pay attention to them.
+On a side note, it probably helps that I am a good foot taller than the average Mexican (man or woman)!
+Sure, when I am by myself, I sometimes hear “amor, amor!” and other catcalls.
+But they are rather harmless and I don’t slow down or pay attention to them.

 People are beautiful, in Mexico or elsewhere.
 And it’s fascinating to observe them working, shopping, walking, eating, etc.

-Mérida is an interesting mix of Maya people (some wearing the traditional dress, such as the white embroidered dress) and Mexican of European descent.
-A lot of locals actually think I am Mexican!
+Mérida is an interesting mix of Maya people (some wearing the traditional dress, such as the white embroidered dress) and Mexicans of European descent.
+Many locals actually think I am Mexican!